abisop/nuttx-docs/en/guides/porting-case-studies/bcm2711-rpi4b.md

 to get past the compilation stage.
 I also defined the `GICR_OFFSET` and `GICR_BASE` macros for the GICv2 interrupt controller by copying them from the Allwinner chip, which used the same controller.
-After reading further in Lup's blog, I learned that the boot script has a `PRINT` macro which is called early in the boot process, and requires an implementation of `up_lowputc` to print to the console.
+After reading further in Lup\'s blog, I learned that the boot script has a `PRINT` macro which is called early in the boot process, and requires an implementation of `up_lowputc` to print to the console.
 This would be the first thing I need to implement.
 This compiled, but when I booted